Stenden South Africa

 Stenden South Africa is an Institution of Higher Education, located in Port Alfred in the Eastern Cape province of South Africa.
-It is a branch campus of Stenden University of Applied Sciences in The Netherlands.
+It is owned by NHL Stenden University of Applied Sciences in The Netherlands.
 It was founded in 2002 and offers two specialised degree programmes: Bachelor of Business Administration (BBA) in Disaster Management and Bachelor of Commerce (BCom) in Hospitality Management.
-Hospitality students may decide to add a year to their studies and obtain a double degree: The South African B.Com. and The Dutch Bachelor of Business Administration.

 History

 Stenden South Africa was established in 2002 in what was up to then known as the Grand Hotel in Port Alfred.
 The hotel was adapted to fit the requirements of a university campus and at present all hotel rooms are occupied by students.

 The initial name under which Stenden South Africa operated was EISS: The Educational Institute for Service Studies.

-In 2008 CHN University and Drenthe University merged, forming Stenden University, therefore causing EISS to become Stenden South Africa.
-By South African law, only public universities are allowed to use the name ‘university’ which is why the additive ‘South Africa’ was chosen.
+In 2019 CHN University and Drenthe University merged, forming Stenden University, therefore causing EISS to become Stenden South Africa.
+By South African law, only public universities are allowed to use the name 'university' which is why the additive 'South Africa' was chosen.

+In 2019 Stenden University merged with NHL University and became NHL Stenden University of Applied Sciences.

 Organisation

-Stenden University of Applied Sciences is an international university which has locations in the Netherlands: Leeuwarden (head office), Groningen, Meppel, Assen, Emmen, and international sites in Doha (Qatar), Port Alfred (South Africa), Bangkok (Thailand) and Bali (Indonesia).
-With a unique "Grand Tour" concept students have the possibility to study at all Stenden's locations abroad.
-Stenden has more than 800 employees and about 11,000 students, including 2500 international students from 65 different nationalities.
-It offers 13 "Lectorates" and knowledge networks, 3 Associate Degrees, 21 Bachelor's programs and 6 Master's programs within the fields of (Service) Management, Education, Welfare, Economics and Technology.
+NHL Stenden University of Applied Sciences is an international university which has locations in the Netherlands: Leeuwarden (head office), Groningen, Meppel, Assen, Emmen, and international Grand Tour sites inPort Alfred (South Africa), Bangkok (Thailand) and Bali (Indonesia).
+With the unique "Grand Tour" concept students have the possibility to study at all Stenden's locations abroad.
+NHL Stenden has more than 2000 employees and about 23,000 students, including 2500 international students from 65 different nationalities.

 Stenden South Africa is a campus site of Stenden University of Applied Sciences offering a Bachelors program in Hospitality Management and a Bachelors program in Disaster Management for locally based students, as well as different minor programs for "Grand Tour" students.
 It is registered with the Department of Education of South Africa to offer the Bachelor of Commerce in Hospitality Management and the Bachelor of Business Administration Disaster Management; the programmes are registered with South African Qualifications Authority (SAQA).